dask/knit/docs/source/usage.rst

 Python
 ~~~~~~

-The example below use Python found in the ``$PATH``.
-This is usually the system Python.
+The example below use any Python found in the ``$PATH``.
+This is usually the system Python (i.e.,
+on a cluster where it has already been installed for you).

 .. code-block:: python